Vatican to shine light on Amazon's indigenous communities - Journal du Cameroun

 That trip was the first step towards this synod, which opens Sunday with a mass in St. Peter’s Square.

-“To the aboriginal communities we owe their thousands of years of care and cultivation of the Amazon,” the working document reads.

-It also reflects the pope’s desire to protect the world’s poor, vulnerable and downtrodden, and his criticism of a socio-economic model that discards them as “waste”.

-His hopes of bringing the Catholic faith to far-flung populations will see the bishops gathered in Rome debate a highly controversial proposal — allowing married men to become priests.
+Francis’ hopes of bringing the Catholic faith to far-flung populations will also see the bishops gathered in Rome debate a highly controversial proposal — allowing married men to become priests.

-“We have a shortage of ordained priests to celebrate mass.
-Eighty percent of the communities in Brazil have a very poor sacramental life,” said Brazilian Cardinal Claudio Hummes, president of the Pan-Amazon Church Network (REPAM).

 The issue deeply upsets some traditionalists, who argue that making an exception for the Amazon would open the door to the end of celibacy for priests, which is not a Church law and only dates back to the 11th century.